 Plastic bags, wraps, and film of any color, size, or shape are not accepted in DC’s curbside single stream recycling bin (the blue bin).

-Currently, plastic bags, wraps and film cannot be recycled when they are sent to local recycling facilities.
-These materials clog machinery used to process recyclable materials resulting in operational problems, facility shutdowns and safety hazards to employees.
+On a daily basis, the items clog machinery used to process recyclable materials resulting in operational problems, facility shutdowns and safety hazards to employees.

 Types of Plastic Bags and Wraps No Longer Accepted